williamt-ifit/sensors-swift/README.md

 Look at HeartRateService for a simple example of writing your own Service class.

 To add new Characteristic types to an existing Service that is not a part of the official spec, take a look at the [Wahoo Trainer Characteristic Extension](https://github.com/kinetic-fit/sensors-swift-wahoo).

-**This is NOT a normal solution adopted by BLE sensor manufaturers, but occassionally they break the rules**
+**This is NOT a normal solution adopted by BLE sensor manufaturers, but occassionally they break the rules.**

 ## Serializers
 The serialization / deserialization of characteristic data is isolated outside of the Characteristic classes and can be used alone.
 This can be useful if you already have a Sensor management stack and just need the logic to correctly deserialize various BLE messages.